Can I be a radio host without a degree?

 We’ve determined that 71.3% of radio hosts have a bachelor’s degree.
 In terms of higher education levels, we found that 5.6% of radio hosts have master’s degrees.
 Even though most radio hosts have a college degree, it’s possible to become one with only a high school degree or GED.

-Do you need a degree to be on the radio?
+Do you need any qualifications to be a radio presenter?

 How do I get a job in FM radio?

 Here are some of the Radio Jockey courses that you can pursue to get started on your journey to become a successful RJ.